KnowThePepper

 How Hot is Jalafuego Pepper?
 Heat Level & Flavor

-The Jalafuego Pepper delivers 4K–6K Scoville Heat Units, placing it in the Medium tier (1K–10K SHU).
+The Jalafuego Pepper delivers 4K–6K Scoville Heat Units, placing it in the Medium tier (1K-10K SHU).
+That makes it roughly 1-2x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

-Jalafuego Pepper Nutrition Facts & Health Benefits
+Jalafuego Pepper Nutrition Facts & Serving Context

 Like most C. annuum peppers, the jalafuego is low in calories - roughly 20 calories per 100g - while delivering meaningful amounts of vitamin C and vitamin A. Red-ripe fruits contain significantly more vitamin C than green ones.